ivan-guerra/programmador.com/content/posts/cross-device-password-management.md

 Some websites only accept alphanumeric passwords in which case the `--no-symbols` option comes in handy.
-The `--clip` option is useful if you want to generate and simultaneously copy to the clipboard the new password[^5].
+The `--clip` option is useful if you want to generate and simultaneously [copy to the clipboard][7] the new password.
 Password insertion, removal, and editing are all supported.
-See the manpage[^6] for the details.
+See the [manpage][8] for the details.

 `pass` gives a lot of flexibility in how you organize your passwords.
 For